Author: Yvette Ruddock / Codes: CAP1, CC14 / Published: 06/02/2018

 - Temp >38oC or <36oC

-And we learnt that sepsis was defined as SIRS with presumed infection which is a really important point to make, as without it, it can be difficult to use SIRS to pick out those with sepsis as many other conditions cause a SIRS response such as a pulmonary embolism, pancreatitis or even self limiting viral infections.
+And we learnt that sepsis was defined as SIRS with presumed infection which is a really important point to make, as without it, it can be difficult to use SIRS to pick out those with sepsis.
+Many other conditions cause a SIRS response such as a pulmonary embolism, pancreatitis or even self limiting viral infections.
 RCEM sepsis guidelines, and the surviving sepsis guidelines still recommend the use of SIRS criteria to identify sepsis, and then they offer guidance on severity gradings.

-Recently NICE in 2016 have brought out new guidelines for identifying and treating sepsis.
+NICE in 2016 brought out guidelines for identifying and treating sepsis.
 They recognise that diagnosing sepsis is difficult.
 They write:

 There are just three things that NICE want us to do: